PerziThomas/DA_Perzi_Ambrosch/source/4_UI_UX.md

   - even more flexibility
   - hard to implement bulk operations

-Option 3 was chosen for the app because of the added flexibility of the selection model, and because a button bar was needed for other features anyway.\
+Option 3 was chosen for the app because of the added flexibility of the selection model, and because a button bar was needed for other features anyway.
 Customizable timeslots, like in option four, were not implemented in the app, but the mockup was kept in case they would be added later.

 ## Mobile compatibility
-The geofence management application would mainly be used on PCs, and sometimes on tablets.
+According to the company, the geofence management application would mainly be used on PCs, and sometimes on tablets.
 Smaller devices like smartphones could therefore be neglected.

 The UI consists of a map on the left and a sidebar on the right, which starts at a width of 410px, but can be dragged to any size between 410px and 120px less than the total window width.
+Switching from a horizontal to a vertical split layout was considered, but this would have been necessary only for screens with very small widths.

-The drawing tools from _leaflet-draw_ were tested briefly on a touchscreen device, and all basic functionality appears to be present.\
+The drawing tools from _leaflet-draw_ were tested briefly on a touchscreen device, and all basic functionality appears to be present.
 Since geofences would mainly be drawn and edited on PC, no further attempt was made to improve the drawing experience on touchscreens.

 ## Specific design decisions